ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ### Weather Editor

-I've added various UI components to the library to make form building simpler.
-I'll not cover there here.
+Various UI components are used to make form building simpler.
+They're not covered here.
 You can explore them in the repository.

+The Editor Razor code:

 ```csharp
 @using Blazor.EditForms.Components